FrancisBanville/ms_interpreting_probabilities/README.md

 including literature review [e.g., @Maiorano2020Tetraeua], aggregated
 interaction data [e.g., @Gravel2019BriElt; @Saravia2022Ecological],
 trait-matching models [e.g., @Shaw2024Framework; @Strydom2022Food], and expert
-knowledge.
+knowledge, which is not a trivial challenge.
 Every pair of taxa that have confidently been observed to interact at least once can be given a probability of $1$ (i.e., $P(M_{i, j}) = 1$) since we know that they *can* interact.
 This differs from local networks of probabilistic interactions, where interaction events may remain stochastic (i.e., $P(L_{i, j, k}) < 1$) even after empirically observing interactions due to their spatiotemporal variability.
 Interactions that were never observed typically have low probability values in local networks and vary from low to high values in metawebs, contingent upon taxa traits distributions (reaching $0$ for forbidden links).
 The aggregation of model predictions and data from different sources thus tends to raise the number of potential interactions in metawebs.

 When using local interaction data to estimate probabilities of regional interactions, repeatedly failing to observe an interaction between two